Intel shares fall as investors worry about costs of chip flaw

 Intel has said that the patches for the bugs would slow its chips down somewhat but that most users will not notice.

-Amazon Web Services (AWS), the largest seller of cloud computing services, said in a statement it does not “expect meaningful performance impact for most customer workloads.”
+Amazon Web Services (AWS) ANZN.O, the largest seller of cloud computing services, said in a statement it does not “expect meaningful performance impact for most customer workloads.”

 But the incident is likely to spur cloud companies to press Intel for lower prices on chips in future talks, said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh, which owns shares in Intel.